 Aphroditidae Family of Sea Mice

-Morphology: Sea Mice are best described as a short stout worm with a fur coat with an elliptical profile with flattened bodies.
-The dorsal side of their body is covered with “many bristles” which are chitinous setae, spines, or chaetae that assist the animal with movement, swimming, or anchoring.
+Morphology: Sea Mice are best described as a short stout worm with a fur coat.
+They have an elliptical outline with a flattened profile.
+The dorsal side of their body is covered with many bristles which are chitinous setae, spines, or chaetae that assist the animal with movement, swimming, or anchoring.
 These spines are poisonous and arranged laterally and when threatened they can be raised and fixed in position.
 Normally these setae have a red sheen, believed to warm off predators, but in light can flush green and blue.
 The setae are composed of millions of submicroscopic crystals that reflect and filter the faint light at ocean depths.
 Their backs bear 15 pairs of raised scales.
 They have a protrusible proboscis that may have zero, one, or two sets of jaws.
 Their prostomium (first body segment) is globular with one to five pairs of medium-sized antennae, a facial tubercle and, if present, one to three pairs of eyes on stalks.
 The prostomium is globular with medium antenna, facial tubercle and if present 2 pairs of eyes on stalks.
 The thick layer of dorsal notosetae (felt-like hairs) gives them a mouse like appearance, hence the common name “sea mice.”
 Their bodies are composed of 40 ringed segments.
 Their body cavities are filled with coelemic fluid which, hydrostatically, provides rigidity to the body.
 Annelids have well-developed circulatory, digestive, and nervous systems.
 Under their iridescent spines, Sea Mice may be bronze, brown, black, or yellow in color.
-Sea Mice reach up to 30 cm (12 inches) in length.
+Sea Mice reach a maximum of 30 cm (12 inches) in length.

 Ecosystem Roles: Sea Mice are scavengers and predators that prey upon crustaceans, such as crabs and hermit crabs, or on other polychaetas some of which can be three times longer than themselves.
 In turn they are preyed upon by fish.
 Some Sea Mouse species, in the north eastern Pacific, play host to a commensal bivalve, the Wrinkled Montaculid, Neaeromya rugifera.
 The setae of Sea Mice have applications in nanotechnology in that they function as nanowires.
 Spines from sea mice are known to cause long term damage to joints, bones and muscle tissue in humans.
 Handling of Sea Mice should be done with caution and medical attention should be sought if spines break off under the skin.